West Liberty Street/North:

 Dan’s Dogs, Hot Dog Eatery and Diner, Paul Davis, Prop.
 (2014-2018)

-1. Steve Chylik sold Dan’s Dogs to Paul Davis in 2014.
+1. Steve Chylik leased with option to buy Dan’s Dogs to Paul Davis in 2014.

 #111.5 West Liberty Street: Tonsing Bldg.-1859, Young and Gish Bldg.-1910, Lamphear Bldg.-1946, 2nd Floor